Carreau/phd-dissertation/parts/roleofactin.rst

 whom treadmilling would not occurs.

-Practically this can be approximated by having only ATP monomers at the barbed end of actin filament wile pointed end is constituted only of ADP monomers, thus the critical concentration is lower at the  pointed end.
+Practically this can be approximated by having only ATP monomers at the barbed end of actin filament while pointed end is constituted only of ADP monomers, thus the critical concentration is lower at the  pointed end.
 The barbed end have a higher critical concentration.
 The growth speed of the filament depend on both end depends on the monomer concentration in solution and in between the